How to customize the sitemap index

 Non-Yoast plugin sitemaps

 You can add non-Yoast sitemaps to the index.
-Please read this article for more information.
+Please read our article on adding external sitemaps for more information.

 Content types